Divorce

 Helping Our Clients Through a Divorce in Ohio

 Divorce is one of the most stressful experiences someone can endure.
 According to the American Institute of Stress, divorce is among the leading most stressful life experiences for adults, second only to the death of a spouse.
-If you need a professional legal advisor and advocate to help you with divorce issues, please reach out to a compassionate attorney at Nina Scopetti Attorney at Law.
+If you need a professional divorce lawyer Franklin County and advocate to help you with divorce issues, please reach out to a compassionate attorney at Nina P. Scopetti Attorney At Law.

-Are you going through a divorce?
-Our divorce lawyer in Franklin County is ready to defend you.
+Are you going through a divorce in Ohio?
+Our divorce attorney Franklin County is ready to defend you.
 Call Nina P. Scopetti Attorney At Law today at (614) 664-6409 or contact us online to get started!

 Is Ohio a No-Fault Divorce State?